JesseAlderliesten/InstallPkgs/README.md

   information about R packages.
 Includes sections about installing alternative package versions and task views, lists of CRAN mirrors and package repositories, and a selection of books and websites that discuss R packages.
-- InstructionsGitGithub.text: text file that provides information on setting up and using Git and GitHub.
+- InstructionsGitGithub.txt: text file that provides information on setting up and using Git and GitHub.